hughjonesd/betr/vignettes/Writing-experiments-with-betr.md

 `mydf$guess` into a numeric variable.
 Also, note how the first and last lines use `<<-` to assign into `mydf` in the _global_ environment.

-The `splusun="all"` argument runs the program once for every subject.
+The `run="all"` argument runs the program once for every subject.
 In effect, profit is calculated several times for every group, but the calculation doesn't change so it doesn't.
 Other values include `"first"` and `"last"`.
 These run the program only when the first subject arrives, and only when the last subject